 Before Starting - Adjust your DeLorean door locks to make them way less trouble-prone.
 Refer to the Lock/Latch setting procedure in Service Bulletin ST-10/10/81.
 This bulletin is contained in the Service and Tech Bulletins Manual PN 2107101

 Step 1 - Turn off battery power by disconnecting one battery cable in the compartment behind the passenger seat.
 Remove the interior door panels and membrane on the door you’re modifying.
-[Need Article on Door Panel Removal] Sit in the seat sideways, your feet out on the ground, with a short bungee cord or substitute holding the door halfway open: [add photo showing working position]
+[Article on Door Panel Removal in progress] Sit in the seat sideways, your feet out on the ground, with a short bungee cord or substitute holding the door halfway open: [add photo showing working position]

 Start with the door Latch toward the front of the car.
 It’s easier to remove.